37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Annatar.

-Why it stumps people: Sauron has worn many names.
+Sauron collected aliases like trophies.
 Mairon was his original Maiar name.
-The Necromancer was his title in The Hobbit.
-Both are legitimate aliases.
-Annatar (“Lord of Gifts”) is the specific identity he assumed to manipulate Celebrimbor into forging the Rings of Power.
-It’s a name built for deception, and fittingly, it deceives trivia players too.
+The Necromancer was his title back in The Hobbit.
+Both are real.
+The one you want is Annatar (“Lord of Gifts”), the face he wore to con Celebrimbor into forging the Rings of Power.
+A name built for deception, and fittingly, it still cons trivia players today.

 36. What was Gandalf called before he arrived in Middle-earth?
 (Hard)